Finite groups of symplectic birational transformations of IHS manifolds of $OG10$ type: Preliminaries

+Let $L$ be a lattice, which is a finitely generated free $\bZ$-module equipped with a nondegenerate, integer valued symmetric bilinear form.
+For two vectors $u,v\in L$, we denote by $u.v\in \bZ$ the image by the bilinear form, and we let $v^2 := v.v$.
+We assume that $L$ is \textbf{even} unless stated otherwise, i.e. $v^2\in 2\bZ$ for all $v\in L$.
+Finally, we denote by $O^+(L)\leq O(L)$ the group of orientiation-preserving isometries of $L$.

-For a group $G\leq O(L)$ of isometries of a $\mathbb{Z}-$lattice, we let $L^G$ denote the invariant sublattice, and $L_G$ the coinvariant sublattice.
-We denote by $D_L:=L^\vee/L$ the discriminant group of $L$.
-All $ADE$ lattices are assumed to be negative definite.
-The Leech lattice $\leech$ is the unique (up to isometry) negative definite even unimodular lattice of rank 24 that contains no roots.
-We denote by $U$ the hyperbolic plane, which is the unique indefinite even unimodular binary lattice, up to isometry.
+In what follows, all $ADE$ root lattices are assumed to be \textbf{negative definite}.
+The Leech lattice $\leech$ is the unique (up to isometry) negative definite even unimodular lattice of rank 24 that contains no $(-2)$-vectors.
+We denote by $U$ the hyperbolic plane lattice, which is the unique even unimodular lattice of rank 2, up to isometry.